polyformproject/polyformproject.org/index.md

 ## Drafts

-You can download our first-draft license language in [Word format here](/polyform-v1.0.0-pre.1.docx), [OpenDocument format here](/polyform-v1.0.0-pre.1.odt), and [PDF here](/polyform-v1.0.0-pre.1.pdf).
-You can also read the latest language, and feed back, [on GitHub](https://github.com/polyformproject/polyform-licenses).
+You can download our first-draft license language in [Word format here](/polyform-v1.0.0-pre.1.docx), [OpenDocument format here](/polyform-v1.0.0-pre.1.odt), and [PDF here](/polyform-v1.0.0-pre.1.pdf), or browse and comment [via Google Doc](https://docs.google.com/document/d/1EMbmyG3CNcIL5yJmQOvffo_CZCiwLREZHR3kXvDmPsk/edit?usp=sharing).

-We welcome suggestions to improve the language of the license.
-Please send any suggestions for drafting improvements to [feedback@polyformproject.org](mailto:feedback@polyformproject.org).
+We welcome suggestions to improve the language of the licenses.
+Please send improvements via [Google Doc](https://docs.google.com/document/d/1EMbmyG3CNcIL5yJmQOvffo_CZCiwLREZHR3kXvDmPsk/edit?usp=sharing), to [feedback@polyformproject.org](mailto:feedback@polyformproject.org), or [on GitHub](https://github.com/polyformproject/polyform-licenses).

 In the near future, we will follow this release with additional choices, and will incorporate community suggestions.